freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

   sudo update-grub

 Safely shut down the Monitor Server, remove attached peripherals, and reboot it.
-Verify  that it is working correctly by logging in using your *Admin Workstation*.
+Verify  that it is working correctly by logging in using your Admin Workstation.
 If everything is working as expected, you can make the same change to ``/etc/default/grub`` on your Application Server as well.
 Remember to again run the command ``sudo update-grub`` when you are done.